ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 Stable and well-tested OpenCore EFI files for Lenovo Yoga C740-14IML.

-## Details of the PC used in debugging
+## Details of the machine used in debugging

 | Device      | Model               |
 | ----------- | ------------------- |